Garmin Alpha Dog Tracker Review 2026: Best Handheld and Collar Combinations Explained

 Now let’s go in the opposite direction.

-The Alpha 10 is small.
+The Garmin Alpha 10 is small.
 Very small.
 It doesn’t offer the same detailed maps.
 In fact, the screen is simple and basic.
 Instead of full imagery, you mainly get an arrow and a distance reading.

 That sounds limited, but for some users, it’s exactly what they want.

 If you’re hiking and just need to know direction and distance, a large touchscreen can feel unnecessary.
-The Alpha 10 keeps things lightweight.
-It can even pair with your smartphone for mapping if needed.

 This makes it appealing for minimalist users who care more about portability than visual detail.
-If you’re tracking one dog and you don’t need satellite images, the Alpha 10 can feel refreshingly simple.
+If you’re tracking one dog and you don’t need satellite images, the Garmin Alpha 10 can feel refreshingly simple.

 And there’s another important piece here.